 Volvo Photo Locations Part 231

-Kullaviks Hamn is a boat harbour at Kullaviksvägen in Kullavik, just 15 kilometers south of Göteborg.
+Kullaviks Hamn is a marina or boat harbour at Kullaviksvägen in Kullavik, just 15 kilometers south of Göteborg.

 The name Kullavik was first used officially in 1911.
 On 1 September the sign at the railway station between Göteborg and Särö was changed.
 The reason for the name change from the original name Kulle was that the Royal Swedish Post Office mixed up the Swedish name Kulle (which means hill) and with the place Kullen in Skåne.
 Announced was a competition for a new name for this place.
 The winner, who suggested the name Kullavik, was Olga Hagkvist from Kullavik.

 The community was originally a district with many small farms, but not cultivable land was built after 1904 and the railroad Säröbanans creation scattered cottages that gradually transformed into permanent accommodation.
 During the 1970s, a large number of modern villas were built and in the 1980s shops and rental apartments came in the centre of Kullavik.

 Kullavik was a passing station on the Gothenburg-Särö railway summer and stop in the winter during the steam period until the early 1950s.
 In winter, there was only one stop when there were no passing clearance between trains.
 The station was also postal station year-round.

 Kullavik defined as urban areas with 679 inhabitants in 1975.
 In 1980, the population had risen to 1 006.
 From 1990 counts the urban area as the adult Billdal.
 In 2005 Kullavik had 6040 inhabitants